Dachshunds are notorious fighters when it comes to cutting their nails.

 - Convenience – Do you find it quicker and easier to spend 10 minutes doing it at home or would you rather drop your dog off and just have someone else take care of it?

-- Your comfort – are you comfortable clipping your Dachshund’s nails without cutting the quick and hurting them?
+- Your comfort and confidence levels – are you comfortable clipping your Dachshund’s nails without cutting the quick and hurting them?

 - Cost – Giving your dog a pawdicure at home is always cheaper